 The Opportunity

 Payroll Services at Sunnybrook Health Sciences Centre is a team of 10 providing full service payroll to over 9,000 Hospital staff.
 Reporting to the Manager, the Payroll Analyst is an experienced payroll professional who will identify and implement process improvements and serve as a technical and analytical expert within the team.
-The successful candidate will play an integral role in supporting upgrade/implementation projects including an upcoming Time and Attendance system implementation.

 Key Tasks